23Vanessa/GetAir-/README.md

 ## Download
-Download the pack from [releases tab](https://github.com/harfbuzz/harfbuzzjs/releases) of the project, or just download the [demo page](https://harfbuzz.github.io/harfbuzzjs/)
+Download the pack from [releases tab](https://github.com/harfbuzz/harfbuzzjs/releases) of the project, or just download the [demo page](https://harfbuzz.github.io/harfbuzzjs/) (the demo source is in [gh-page